Posts Tagged ‘flickr’

 2. The site contacts the major search engines (Google, MS Bing, Yahoo, and Ask) and alerts them that there is new content to be indexed and tells them explicitly where they can find it.
 It is only when these search engines come in and index the posting that it can appear in the search results.

-3. A text message with geolocation information is sent out on our Twitter account which appears in our followers (currently numbering almost 400) Twitter streams and is also publicly available from both our Twitter page and from our own site where we republish our Twitter stream.
+3. A text message with geolocation information is sent out on our Twitter account which appears in our followers (currently numbering around 6,200+ Twitter streams and is also publicly available from both our Twitter page and from our own site where we republish our Twitter stream.

-7. The posting is sent to our Facebook page and will appear in all our fan’s activity streams unless they explicitly prevent it – over 1,000 more sets of eyeballs seeing a posting.
+4. The posting is sent to our Facebook page and will appear in all our fan’s activity streams unless they explicitly prevent it – almost 6,100 more sets of eyeballs seeing a posting.

 I also carry out a number of other actions to ensure that the posting is indexed in as timely a manner as possible.
 Since I use these techniques on some of the commercial sites I have built and/or maintain I can not discuss them here but in general, a listing will be available in the Google search results within 30 minutes of approval and often less.

-With current monthly traffic of around 3,500 unique visitors to the site alone, I believe that currently no other site offers the breath of distribution and therefore exposure of postings this site offers.
+With current monthly traffic of around 12,000 monthly visits to the site alone, I believe that currently no other site offers the breath of distribution and therefore exposure of postings this site offers.
 It is also worth noting the extra benefits in terms of exposure one gets by including a photo with the listing.

 I will be updating this post as I add more features – we are a long way from done!